CADRE Dispatch

 15. The M1911 Influenced Most Modern Pistols

-The Colt M1911 wasn’t the first short recoil weapon or the short recoil pistol, but it was the first successful example.
-Browning’s pistol showed how well the short recoil system worked, and that went on to influence almost every modern pistol currently in production.
+The Colt M1911 wasn’t the first short-recoil pistol, but it was the first successful example.
+Browning’s design proved the system’s effectiveness, influencing nearly every modern handgun made since.

-16. It was Used on Both Sides of World War 2
+16. It was Used on Both Sides of WWII

-American G.I.s stormed Europe in WW2 with M1911s.
-Well, that and M1 rifles, Thompson SMG, Browning machine guns, and artillery, tanks, and bombers.
+American G.I.s stormed Europe in WW2 with M1911s, M1 rifles, Thompson SMGs, Browning machine guns, and artillery, tanks, and bombers.

 17. Bank Robbers Turned 1911s Into Machine Pistols